Chundu Island Camp

 A fantastic location on a private island in the heart of the Zambezi National Park

-Only six tented rooms, an authentic safari atmosphere at this exclusive bush camp
+Only eight tented rooms, an authentic safari atmosphere at this exclusive bush camp

 Great Zambezi based game-viewing.
 Watch herds of elephant and buffalo come down to drink from the river from your private deck